ericabooth/ericabooth/README.md

 - **Far Harbor & Texas 2036:** Leading research strategy, statistical analysis, and data modernization and  harmonization via automation.
 - **Academic Roots:** Former Lecturer in Graduate Research Methods at **Texas A&M University** and Senior Research Associate at the Public Policy Research Institute (PPRI).
-- **Public Health & Policy:** Published in the *American Journal of Public Health* and lead author on landmark studies such as *Breaking Schools’ Rules*, a statewide analysis of school discipline that spurred legislative changes at the Federal and State level.
+- **Public Health & Education Policy Impact:** Published in the *Journal of Developmental Education*, *Party Politics*, *American Journal of Public Health* , *Journal of Applied Research on Children*, and co-author of a book from Teachers College Press, along with over 80 technical and evaluation reports, my work has impacted policy and programs in a variety of public health and education settings.
+My work on the school-to-prison pipeline in the CSG-sponser report *Breaking Schools’ Rules* provided statewide analysis of school discipline that spurred legislative changes at the Federal and State level (including cited as the motivating study for President Obama's 'My Brother's Keeper' initiative.
 - **Data Advocacy:** Advocate for state-level data modernization to improve machine-readability and transparency in public reporting.

 ---